sestaton/Pairfq/README.md

     cpanm git://github.com/sestaton/Pairfq.git

-Alternatively, download the latest [release](https://github.com/sestaton/Pairfq/releases) and run the following commands in the top directory:
+Alternatively, download the latest [release](https://github.com/sestaton/Pairfq/releases) and run the following command in the top directory:

     perl Makefile.PL

+If any Perl dependencies are listed after running this command, install them through the CPAN shell (or any method you like).
+Then build and install the package.

+    perl Makefile.PL
     make
     make test
     make install

+The last command is optional, you can put the program in a custom location or use it in place.

 **TYPICAL USAGE CASES**